mosesn/Mastermind/README.md

 Matt (dannenberg on github)

 ##Progress
 State generation works
+State is its own case class
+Common Strategy trait that can be passed to the simulator
+Simulating a turn returns the result (correct, correct position)

 ##Next Steps
-Make a common Strategy trait that can be passed to the simulator
-Have simulating a turn return the result (correct, correct position) and the next simulator

-##Refactoring Idea
-Have the state, number of beads, and number of colors all be part of an immutable object.
+Keep refactoring--specifically, talk through design decisions, make sure they all make sense.
+Start building out a real strategy class